The Forest Ensemble

 Dissonance & Harmony

-Competition & Facilitation in Tropical Dry Forest
+Competition & Facilitation in the Tropical Dry Forest

 Competition